Funding Your Education as an International Student

 - U.S. citizens whose families reside abroad are not eligible for the International Student Grant.
 These students are eligible to apply for federal, state and institutional grants, scholarships, and loans.

-- Students having dual citizenship (i.e. Canadian and American) are considered U.S. citizens.
+- Students having dual citizenship (i.e. British and American) are considered U.S. citizens.
 These students are not eligible for the International Student Grant.
 They are eligible to apply for federal aid as well as other institutional grants and scholarships.